IBM-Bluemix-Docs/cloud-object-storage-infrastructure/support.md

 # Getting support

-For help with questions about IBM Cloud Object Storage and it's capabilities, please visit [dW Answers](https://developer.ibm.com/answers/smartspace/cloudobjectstorage/) and tag questions with `objectstorage` and/or `standardcrossregion`.
+For help with questions about {{site.data.keyword.cos_full_notm}} and it's capabilities, please visit [dW Answers](https://developer.ibm.com/answers/smartspace/cloudobjectstorage/) and tag questions with `objectstorage` and/or `standardcrossregion`.

 For technical questions about software integration with IBM COS, visit [StackOverflow](http://stackoverflow.com/questions/tagged/object-storage+ibm) and tag questions with `ibm` and `object-storage`.